mahfuzsust/mahfuzsust.github.io/source/_posts/collaborative-editor.md

 ## Collaborative editing
 To add collaboration in our editor, we have different way to implement.

-### Asynchronus collaborative editing
+### Asynchronous collaborative editing
 In this approach, the editor synchronize the content based on user event.
 For an example, after the user manually save the document or trigger an event, the content delivered to different clients associated with the content.
 To publish local content, manual action is involved.

-### Realtime editing
+### Real-time editing
-The content of the editor synchronize with other clients realtime.
+The content of the editor synchronize with other clients in real-time.

-We will be moving forward with the realtime sync approach.
-To achieve that, we are going to implement socket.
+We will be moving forward with the real-time sync approach.

 ## Socket